-2.10 Purchasing Policy
+2.10 Purchasing Equipment

 Many safety issues can be solved at the procurement stage by purchasing the correct equipment for the task.
-The following points are required to be considered for safety purposes prior to purchasing equipment.
+The following points are required to be considered for safety purposes prior to purchasing equipment:

-- a) All equipment must be purchased and used only for the intended use it was designed for. - b) All electrical equipment must be CE marked. - c) Consideration must be given to aspects such as vibration, noise, PPE, storage and disposal requirements prior to procurement. - d) Equipment designed to hold or lift a load must be load tested with a certificate of compliance. - e) Consideration should be given to the entire life cycle of the equipment including commissioning, testing, maintenance (including insurance inspections), spare parts and decommissioning.
+- a) All equipment must be purchased and used only for the intended use it was designed for. - b) All electrical equipment must be CE marked. - c) Consideration must be given to aspects such as vibration, noise, PPE, storage and disposal requirements prior to procurement. - d) Equipment designed to hold or lift a load must be load tested with a certificate of compliance.